 UNICEF fully subscribes to the Convention on the Rights of the Child, in which Article 32 states that a child shall be protected from performing any work that is likely to be hazardous or to interfere with the child's education, or to be harmful to the child's health or physical, mental, spiritual, moral or social development.
 UNICEF reserves the right to terminate any contract unconditionally and without liability if a supplier is discovered to be non-compliant with applicable national labour laws and regulations with respect to child employment.

 UNICEF requires every supplier to guarantee that neither the supplier's company, nor any of its affiliates and any subsidiaries controlled by the supplier's company, is engaged in the sale or manufacture of anti-personnel mines or of components utilized in the manufacture of anti-personnel mines.
 The supplier recognizes that a breach of this provision will entitle UNICEF to terminate its contract with the supplier.

 Adoption of e-signatures for procurement documents

 UNICEF has introduced the use of electronic signature for procurement documents (purchase orders, service contracts and long-term agreements), which is a solution delivered through a third-party application, DocuSign.
-This solution is currently only being used by UNICEF Supply Division.
 Vendors will be notified of any UNICEF procurement documents requiring their review and signature in an email notification from DocuSign (clearly marked with the name of the relevant UNICEF staff member).
 Please note that, even for documents issued as e-signature documents, vendors will still be able to print and sign on paper by using DocuSign’s Print and Sign function.